ireapps/pycar/README.md

        `-'
 ```

-## Python mini boot camp at [#NICAR20](https://www.ire.org/events-and-training/conferences/nicar-2020/) in New Orleans.
+## Python mini bootcamp

 In this two-day workshop, we'll learn the basics of the Python programming language and how to begin analyzing data in a Jupyter Notebook.
 What's a Notebook?
-It's an interactive environment that lets you blend words with coe.
+It's an interactive environment *in your web browser* that lets you blend words with code.

 Confused?
 Of course.